 Skipping the Incident Response Section

 Many small firms operate as though a data breach is unlikely.
-The 2024 Verizon Data Breach Investigations Report found that 46% of all breaches involved small businesses.
+The 2025 Verizon Data Breach Investigations Report found that 46% of all breaches involved small businesses.
 When an incident does occur, the difference between a manageable situation and a catastrophic one often comes down to whether staff knew what to do in the first minutes.
 Your incident response section must include a specific call list, IRS notification steps, and your state's breach reporting obligations and timelines.
+For detailed guidance, see our incident response plan for tax practices.

 WISP Templates by Firm Size: What Changes and What Stays the Same